The Phantom of the Opera (2004 film): Filming

 Principal photography lasted from 15 September 2003 to 15 January 2004.
 The film was shot entirely using eight sound stages at Pinewood Studios, where, on the Pinewood backlot, the bottom half exterior of the opera house was constructed.
 The top half was implemented using a combination of computer-generated imagery and a scale model created by Cinesite.
-The surrounding skyline seen during the "All I Ask of You" sequence was entirely composed of matte paintings.
-Cinesite additionally created a miniature version of the auditorium's chandelier used for its fall, since a life-size model was too big for the actual set.
+The surrounding skyline seen during the "Why Have You Brought Me Here?/Raoul, I've Been There" and "All I Ask of You" sequences was entirely composed of matte paintings.
+Cinesite additionally created a miniature version of the auditorium's chandelier used for its fall, since the life-size model was too big for the actual set.

 Production designer Anthony D. G. Pratt was influenced by French architect Charles Garnier, designer of the original Paris opera house, as well as Edgar Degas, John Singer Sargent, Gustave Caillebotte, the Pre-Raphaelite Brotherhood and Dante Gabriel Rossetti.
 Schumacher was inspired by Jean Cocteau's Beauty and the Beast (1946) and featured a hallway lined with candelabra-holding arms.
 The cemetery was based on the Père Lachaise and Montparnasse.
 Costume designer Alexandra Byrne used a limited black, white, gold and silver color palette for the "Masquerade" sequence in spite of the lyrics indicating that it is a multicolored affair in which mauve, puce, green and yellow are some of the colors worn by attendees.